Plunderphonics: Plunderphonic (album)

-In 1989 Oswald released a greatly expanded album version of Plunderphonics with twenty-five tracks.
+In 1989 Oswald released a greatly expanded CD version of Plunderphonics with twenty-five tracks.
 As on the EP, each track used material by just one artist.
 It reworked material by both popular musicians like The Beatles, and classical works such as Ludwig van Beethoven's Symphony No. 7.
 Like the EP, it was never offered for sale.
 A central idea behind the record was that the fact that all the sounds were "stolen" should be quite blatant.
 The packaging listed the sources of all the samples used, but authorization for them to be used on the record was neither sought nor given.
 All undistributed copies of plunderphonic were destroyed after a threat of legal action from the Canadian Recording Industry Association on behalf of several of their clients (notably Michael Jackson, whose song "Bad" had been chopped into tiny pieces and rearranged as "Dab") who alleged copyright abuses.
-Various press statements by record industry representatives revealed that a particular item of contention was the album cover art which featured a transformed image of Michael Jackson derived from his Bad cover.
+Various press statements by record industry representatives revealed that a particular item of contention was the album cover art which featured a transformed image of Michael Jackson as a naked woman derived from his Bad cover.

 Later works

+Plexure (1993) featured what Oswald coined "electroquotations" (exact clones of portions of commercial digital soundfiles, as found on audio CDs, of over 1,000 tracks that were commercially released between 1982 and 1993, the first decade of the CD era.
+Thousands of these "electroquotated" fragments are layered according to their position in a tempo spectrum that, after introductory material, accelerates throughout the piece.

-Oswald was subsequently approached by Phil Lesh to use Grateful Dead material on what became the Grayfolded album.
+Oswald was subsequently approached by Phil Lesh to use Grateful Dead material on what became the album Grayfolded (1994/5).

-Later works by Oswald, such as Plexure, which lasts just twenty minutes but is claimed to contain around one thousand very short samples of pop music stitched together, are not strictly speaking "plunderphonic" according to Oswald's original conception (he himself used the term megaplundermorphonemiclonic for Plexure), but the term "plunderphonic" is used today in a looser sense to indicate any music completely — or almost completely — made up of samples.
-Plunderphonics 69/96 is a compilation of Oswald's work, including tracks from the original plunderphonic CD.

-It is often assumed that "plunderphonics" is a brand name that Oswald applies exclusively to his recordings, but he has stated several times that he considers the term to describe a genre of music, with many exponents.